 2. Papi’s Grill: what to drink

-Mr GCL and boy kept things simple on the drinks front: with the former ordering a glass of sangria (3,95€) which was fruity and punchy enough to kickstart a renaissance amongst the locals for a mixer that most Spaniards leave for the tourists to drink.
-And the latter?
-He opted for a Coca-Cola on the rocks (2,25€).
+We kept things simple on the drinks front: ordering a glass of sangria (3,95€) which was fruity and punchy enough to kickstart a renaissance amongst the locals for a mixer that most Spaniards leave for the tourists to drink.
+Along with a Coca-Cola on the rocks (2,25€).

 Other options we’d recommend would be Gran Canaria’s very own Tropical available on draught as a half for 1,90€, as a pint for 2,90€, and in a bottle for 2,70€.
 And a Gran Canaria holiday/relocation isn’t a Gran Canaria holiday/relocation without a glass of ron miel (2,70€).
 Yes, we strongly suggest you sample some honey rum.